Waterloo-Cedar Falls, IA

 Waterloo's 3 counties show moderate divergence — Bremer County carries the most risk (Elevated) while Grundy County anchors the lower end.

 Waterloo, IA shows Moderate internal divergence — some counties diverge meaningfully from the metro picture.
-Bremer County contributes the most structural risk (Elevated, driven by permit growth), while Grundy County anchors the lower end (Below Average).
+Bremer County contributes the most structural risk (Elevated, driven by permit growth), while Grundy County anchors the lower end (Low Risk).

 | County | Score ▼ |